rajpurkarlab/LymphoML/README.md

 - Run [lgb_model.ipynb](https://github.com/stanfordmlgroup/lymphoma-ml/blob/main/cellprofiler/models/lgb_model.ipynb) to train and evaluate a gradient boosting model on the CellProfiler features.

 By default, this notebook runs eight-way lymphoma subtype classification using only nuclear morphological features.
-This notebook also contains options for performing tasks:
+This notebook also contains options for performing different modifications of this base task:
-- DLBCL vs non-DLBCL classification
+- Set `ENABLE_DLBCL_CLASSIFICATION` to perform DLBCL vs non-DLBCL classification
-- Grouping lymphoma subtypes into clinically relevant categories
+- Set `ENABLE_LABEL_GROUPING` to grouping lymphoma subtypes into clinically relevant categories
-- Using other features (e.g. nuclear intensity/texture features, cytoplasmic features).
+- Set `FEATURES` to experiment using other features (e.g. nuclear intensity/texture features, cytoplasmic features, or all features).

 TODO:
-- Add support for label grouping
-- Add support for using IHC stains
+- Add support for using IHC stains (either to this base notebook or to another new notebook for running IHC experiments)
-- Specify how users can update certain constants to run experiments with different settings (e.g. change the task (8-way classification, 5-way classification (with label grouping), DLBCL vs non-DLBCL), use different features, or use IHC stains).

 ### Spatial